 Dear Prospective Stanford Graduate Student,

-We look forward to personally welcoming you to Stanford in September.
-We are confident that you will find this a truly exciting time to pursue your graduate career at Stanford.
+We look forward to personally welcoming you to Stanford.
+We are confident that you will find this a truly exciting place to pursue your graduate studies.

-Patricia J. Gumport, Vice Provost for Graduate Education (VPGE), Professor of Education
+Vice Provost for Graduate Education and Postdoctoral Affairs

 Jagdeep and Roshni Singh Professor in the School of Engineering